 Cara Therapeutics Releases Inaugural Environmental, Social, and Governance Report

-/EIN News/ -- STAMFORD, Conn., March 14, 2023 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (Nasdaq: CARA), a commercial-stage biopharmaceutical company leading a new treatment paradigm to improve the lives of patients suffering from pruritus, today released its inaugural Environmental, Social, and Governance (ESG) report highlighting the Company’s efforts in key areas such as corporate governance, diversity and inclusion in the workplace, environmental stewardship and social responsibility.
+STAMFORD, Conn., March 14, 2023 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. CARA, a commercial-stage biopharmaceutical company leading a new treatment paradigm to improve the lives of patients suffering from pruritus, today released its inaugural Environmental, Social, and Governance (ESG) report highlighting the Company's efforts in key areas such as corporate governance, diversity and inclusion in the workplace, environmental stewardship and social responsibility.

 "Our first ESG report establishes a solid reporting baseline of the work underway at Cara Therapeutics that extends beyond our commitment to transforming the way chronic pruritus is treated and reflects our focus on innovating sustainability, operating responsibly and empowering people," said Christopher Posner, President and Chief Executive Officer of Cara Therapeutics.
 "We look forward to providing an annual account of our ongoing ESG efforts and being transparent about our performance, progress, and challenges as we strive to make fundamental ESG issues a key consideration for how we do business."